 The adult body requires at least 100 milligrams per day just to keep bodily functions running.
 The daily recommended amount of potassium for adults is 4,700 milligrams, yet, per the US National Library of Medicine and the National Institutes of Health, only two percent of American adults reach that quota.

-With that said, you also want to be careful to not over consume potassium.
+With that said, you also want to be careful to not overconsume potassium.
 Too much potassium can lead to severe health issues including a condition called hyperkalemia.
 This condition is caused by an imbalance in your potassium levels, specifically when they are too high.

 Foods with High Potassium

 One of the safest and easiest ways to boost potassium levels is through your food!
 Potassium can be obtained from a wide range of fruits and vegetables.
-While there are many options, the food below have been shown to have the highest levels of potassium.
+While there are many options, the food below has been shown to have the highest levels of potassium.

 These tasty fruits not only have between 420 to 806 milligrams of potassium, but they also offer a host of other essential vitamins and minerals such as vitamin C, folate, choline, magnesium, phosphorous, and omega fatty acids.
-While bananas won’t immediately relieve the pain and discomfort of a muscle cramp, they are an important step to preventing them.
-If you’re suffering from constant muscle cramps, adding a banana a day to your diet is a great start to riding yourself of them!
+While bananas won’t immediately relieve the pain and discomfort of a muscle cramp, they are an important step in preventing them.
+If you’re suffering from constant muscle cramps, adding a banana a day to your diet is a great start to ridding yourself of them!

 Bananas can be eaten raw or used in recipes in a myriad of ways.
-Try a few of these plant-based, banana bursting recipes: Easy Almond Banana Blondies, Energizing Coffee Cacao Smoothie Bowl, Healthy Banana Bread, Caramelized Banana Porridge, or these Light and Fluffy Banana-Nut Muffins.
+Try a few of these plant-based, banana-bursting recipes: Easy Almond Banana Blondies, Energizing Coffee Cacao Smoothie Bowl, Healthy Banana Bread, Caramelized Banana Porridge, or these Light and Fluffy Banana-Nut Muffins.

-Instead of discarding those beet greens, try integrating them into some of your recipes such as in salads, like this Beet and Lentil Salad With Beet Greens, stir-fry’s, such as this Beet Greens With Garlic and Toasted Almonds, Sesame Roasted Beets and Greens, or this Sautéed Beet Red Greens, or substitute beet greens for other leafy greens like in this Beginner Green Smoothie, Tofu Scramble, or this Vegan Spinach Dip.
+Instead of discarding those beet greens, try integrating them into some of your recipes, such as in salads, like this Beet and Lentil Salad With Beet Greens, stir-fry, such as this Beet Greens With Garlic and Toasted Almonds, Sesame Roasted Beets and Greens, or this Sautéed Beet Red Greens, or substitute beet greens for other leafy greens like in this Beginner Green Smoothie, Tofu Scramble, or this Vegan Spinach Dip.